moayyadsaleh/personal-website/README.md

 # personal-website
 This repository contains the source code and assets for my personal website.
-It serves as a central hub for showcasing my skills, projects, and experiences to potential employers, clients, and the online community.
+It serves as a central hub for showcasing my skills, projects, and experiences.

 The purpose of this website is to provide an online presence that represents my professional identity.
 It serves as a platform to: